Kea Performance Optimization

 • Use fewer subnets if you can.

-• Avoid shared lease backends.
-When multiple Kea servers share a single lease backend (e.g. with a cluster of databases serving as the lease backend with multiple Kea instances sharing the same pools of addresses for allocation), they will run into contention for assigning addresses.
-Multiple Kea instances will attempt to assign the next available address; only the first one will succeed and the others will have to retry.
+• Avoid using the iterative allocator when employing a shared lease database.
+When multiple Kea servers configured with the Iterative Allocator share a single lease backend (e.g., a cluster of databases serving as the lease backend with multiple Kea instances sharing the same pools of addresses for allocation), they will run into contention for assigning addresses.
+Multiple Kea instances will attempt to assign the next available address; only the first one will succeed, and the others will have to retry.

 • Avoid shared networks if you can.
-Shared networks is a powerful feature that lets Kea overlay more than one IP subnet on the same physical link.
-This is very useful, but it has significant performance implications.
-In many cases Kea has go through a more complex decision algorithm (akin to "am I out of addresses in this subnet? let's change to a different subnet in this shared network and try again").
+Shared networks are a powerful feature that lets Kea overlay multiple IP subnets on the same physical link; this is very useful, but it has significant performance implications.
+In many cases, Kea has to go through a more complex decision algorithm (akin to "Am I out of addresses in this subnet?
+Let's change to a different subnet in this shared network and try again.").

-• Kea does two lease lookups: by client-id (if the client sent a client-id) and if a lease is not found, another one by MAC address.
-If the administrator doesn't care about client-id (which is sometimes not provided by the client) that lookup can be disabled, by using the match-client-id setting.
-The default value of true indicates that the server will use the “client identifier” for lease lookups and “chaddr” if the first lookup returns no results.
-The false means that the server will only use the “chaddr” to search for the client’s lease.
-Setting match-client-idto false cuts the number of searches for a lease in half and may provide a significant performance boost.
-See the relevant section of the documentation for more details.
+• kea-dhcp4 does two lease lookups: by client ID (if the client sent a client ID) and another one by MAC address if a lease is not found.
+If the administrator doesn't care about the client ID (which is sometimes not provided by the client) that lookup can be disabled via the match-client-id setting.
+The default value of "true" indicates that the server will use the client-identifier for lease lookups and chaddr if the first lookup returns no results.
+The value "false" means that the server will use only the chaddr to search for the client’s lease.
+Setting match-client-id to "false" cuts the number of searches for a lease in half and may provide a significant performance boost.
+See here for more details.

 5. Follow these tips for host reservations